Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus

-We then show the scalability of our algorithms using the network $\mathcal{G}_2$ (see Fig. 3), which has $1000$ agents.
-In $\mathcal{G}_2$, each agent $i$ has $6$ out-neighbors, where one belongs to a directed cycle graph connecting all agents and the other is linked uniformly at random.
-Each initial value $x_{i}^{0}$/$\mathbf{x}_{i}^{0}$ is generated from i.i.d $\mathcal{N}\left( 0,1 \right)$.
-The parameters $\eta$ and $K$ take values of $0.05$ and $3$, respectively.
-In addition, the vector dimension $d$ is set to $10$.
-The mixing weights and $\sigma \left( k \right)$/$\mathbf{\Lambda }\left( k \right)$ are generated in the same way as the above experiments.
-We plot the consensus error $e\left( k \right)$ in Fig. 11.
-It is stated that the proposed algorithms still ensure that all agents linearly converge to the correct average value even if a large-scale network is used.
+Since the proposed algorithms are performed on unbalanced directed networks, we use different networks to explore the effect of different degrees on the consensus rate.
+We simulate $8$ communication networks with $10$ agents.
+Specifically, a directed ring network connecting all agents is built.
+Then, in the first $4$ networks, each agent arbitrarily selects $D_{i}^{\text{out}}-1=1,2,3,4$ out-neighbors in order; in the last $4$ networks, each agent arbitrarily select $D_{i}^{\text{in}}-1=1,2,3,4$ in-neighbors in order.
+In this experiment, the variable $x_{1}^{0},\cdots ,x_{10}^{0}$ are taken sequentially from the interval $[10,55]$ at intervals of $5$.
+We set $K=1$ and $\eta=0.01$.
+For the iterations $k \le K$, the mixing weights $C_{ji}^{1}( k )$ for $j\in \mathcal{N}_{i}^{\text{out}}\cup \{ i \}$ are selected from $(-5, 5)$, and the parameter $\sigma ( k )$ is generated from $\mathcal{N}( 0,5 )$.
+Moreover, we employ the network $\mathcal{G}_2$ to demonstrate the scalability of the proposed algorithms.
+Each initial value $x_{i}^{0}$ or $\mathbf{x}_{i}^{0}$ is generated from i.i.d $\mathcal{N}( 0,1 )$.
+The parameters $\eta$, $K$, and $d$ take values of $0.05$, $3$, and $10$, respectively.
+The mixing weights and the parameter $\sigma ( k )$ or $\mathbf{\Lambda }( k )$ are generated in the same way as Section VI-A. As shown in Fig. \ref{fig:5}, it is stated that i) As the out-degree or in-degree increases, Algorithm 2 has a faster consensus rate.
+A possible reason for this is that the increase in out-degree or in-degree leads to more frequent communication between agents, and thus more information is available for state updates, which in turn leads to a faster consensus rate; ii) The proposed algorithms still ensure that all agents linearly converge to the correct average value even if a large-scale network is used.